 The surrounding village was also the site of a cooperage, blacksmith shop, wheelwright, sawmill, general store with post office and the Jericho covered bridge.

-The cooperage today is referred to as the “gun shop” for its alleged use during the Revolution War for the production of gunstocks for the Maryland Militia.
+The cooperage today is referred to as the “gun shop” for its alleged use during the American Revolutionary War for the production of gunstocks for the Maryland Militia.
 In later years the building housed at different times a cabinetmaker's shop, a cider press, a cannery and a residence.
 Today, the building is used for living history demonstrations including hearth cooking and gunsmithing.

 The general store had its moment during the Civil War when a band of Confederate Cavalry under the command of Colonel Harry W. Gilmor swooped down and "requisitioned" nearly $1,000 worth of goods and horses.
 The event is commemorated each summer as Gilmor's Raid.

 Down Jericho Road from the store is one of Maryland’s six remaining covered bridges, constructed just after the Civil War in 1865.